Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 Step 6.
 Assess support and communication.
 Global teams need responsive account managers and clear escalation paths.
 Look for providers with multilingual support, especially in Spanish and Portuguese.

 Step 7.
 Plan for conversion or exit.
-If your long-term plan includes establishing a local entity, confirm how the EOR handles offboarding or employee transfers to your organization.
+If your long-term plan includes establishing a local entity, confirm how the provider handles offboarding or transfers to your organization.

 Hire in Latin America with Howdy